 Confluence Park will transform a former Southside industrial laydown yard into a unique, interactive learning and recreational space.
 The park will include an educational pavilion, a large scale water catchment system, ecotype demonstration areas and an inviting gateway to hiking and biking trails along the Historic Mission Reach portion of the San Antonio River.
 The entire park is a life-sized, interactive teaching tool that will inspire a greater understanding of Texas ecotypes and their relationships with one another, encouraging students and adults alike to become more involved with the preservation and stewardship of our waterways.
 Confluence Park Fast Facts

 The Groundbreaking Ceremony was held on May 11, 2016 at the future site of Confluence Park.
-Project completion is estimated to be in December 2017.
+Grand Opening events are scheduled for January 17, 2018.
 For full news coverage, click HERE.

 Established to provide amenities and enhancements along the San Antonio River and its tributaries not funded by public monies, The San Antonio River Foundation (SARF) is operated with the exclusive mandate to support charitable, tax-exempt investment in the educational, cultural and ecological projects and activities of the San Antonio River Authority.
 The Foundation’s investment in Confluence Park will provide a state-of-the-art outdoor classroom to accommodate the River Authority’s well-established educational outreach program that reached 22,000 students in the 2013-2014 school year.
 Educational programs offered by SARA and supported via funding through a secured $1 million SARF Educational Endowment will be offered to public school systems free of charge, including the availability of free transportation opportunities for schools that otherwise could not afford to participate in these programs.
 This convergence of resources will eliminate a huge barrier to the provision of important hands-on scientific environmental educational experiences to San Antonio area students.